alexyuly/ViewScript-Runtime/README.md

 Keeps count

-Has paragraph:
+Has paragraph
   Content = "The count is {count}."

-Has button:
+Has button
   Content = "Click me!"
   Click ->
     Count
     | Add 1

-Has timer:
+Has timer
   Period = 1000
   Loops = true
   Paused = count